-Hepatobiliary Cancers (1NCCN 2023)
+Hepatocellular Cancers (1NCCN 2024)

-The NCCN guidelines (v 2.2023) on hepatocellular carcinoma lists microwave ablation, in addition to radiofrequency ablation, cryoablation and percutaneous alcohol injection, is listed as a treatment option for hepatocellular carcinoma in patients who are not candidates for potential curative treatments (e.g., resection and transplantation) and do not have large-volume extrahepatic disease.
-Ablation should only be considered when tumors can be accessed percutaneously, laparoscopically, or surgically.
-The guidelines indicate "Ablation alone may be curative in treating tumors less than or equal to 3 cm [...]
-Lesions 3 to 5 cm may be treated to prolong survival using arterially directed therapies, or with combination of an arterially directed therapy and ablation as long as tumor location is accessible for ablation."
+• The guidelines (v 3.2024) on hepatocellular carcinoma lists microwave ablation, in addition to radiofrequency ablation, cryoablation and percutaneous alcohol injection, as a treatment option for hepatocellular carcinoma in patients who are not candidates for potential curative treatments (e.g., resection and transplantation) and do not have large-volume extrahepatic disease.
+Ablation should only be considered for tumors that can be accessed via percutaneous, laparoscopic, or open approaches.
+For tumors 3 cm or smaller, ablation alone may be curative and, in well-selected cases with properly located tumors, may be a definitive treatment if reviewed by a multidisciplinary team.
+Lesions between 3 and 5 cm can be treated to prolong survival by combining arterially directed therapies with ablation.
+Lesions over 5 cm, if unresectable or inoperable, should be considered for treatment through arterially directed therapy.

-Small Cell Lung Cancer (2NCCN 2023) does not mention microwave ablation directly.
+Small Cell Lung Cancer (2NCCN 2024)

+The guidelines do not mention microwave ablation directly.

-Non-Small Cell Lung Cancer (3NCCN 2023)
+Non-Small Cell Lung Cancer (3NCCN 2024)

-The guidelines on Non-Small Cell Lung Cancer (v 4.2023) mention for medically inoperable disease that image guided stereotactic ablative radiotherapy (e.g., cryotherapy, microwave, radiofrequency) is preferred.
+• The guidelines on Non-Small Cell Lung Cancer (v 4.2023) mention for medically inoperable disease that image guided stereotactic ablative radiotherapy (e.g., cryotherapy, microwave, radiofrequency) is preferred.
 The guidelines also mention for multiple lung cancers with dominant nodule with evidence of growth and definitive local therapy is possible that image guided thermal ablation (e.g., cryotherapy, microwave, radiofrequency) is one of three treatment options.

-National Institute for Health and Care Excellence (NICE)
+The National Institute for Health and Care Excellence (NICE)